zuhlke/ah-poc-papi-springboot-archetype/ux-interview-results-3.md

 - Expand the classes section of the README to cover all of the classes.

-- Add a test classes section to the README.

 - Add a section to the README on how to manually test it using the browser.

 - Add manual testing scripts.